codeclimate/codeclimate-rubocop/config/contents/layout/initial_indentation.md

-This cop checks for indentation of the first non-blank non-comment line in a file.
+Checks for indentation of the first non-blank non-comment line in a file.

 ### Example: